Can I Sue Addictive Online Games?

 Video Gaming Is a Popular Pastime

-It's a social activity, too.
-65% of video game players play with others.
+It's a social activity, as 65% of video game players play with others.
 Adult video game players spend more than six hours per week playing with others online and four hours per week playing with others in person.

 So it's no surprise that video gaming has become big business.
 In 2020 alone, people in the United States spent a record $49 billion on video game content.